-This policy on attendance applies to all students on the BA Acting and in the Part-Time Drama School.
+This policy on attendance applies to all students on the BA Acting and CertHE only.
 This policy has been developed to provide clear guidance on student attendance with a view to reducing the impact of absence on academic study.

 Key Principles